Refuse and Recycling

 Monthly Household Cost for Refuse and Recycling Services

-Summary: The monthly cost for the City’s refuse and recycling services has actually decreased by 13 cents since 2015.
-At the same time, the level of service has improved, with valet service available for those with disabilities, and single-sort recycling for everyone, which makes it easier for all of us to recycle.
+Summary: The monthly cost for the City’s refuse and recycling services has increased by less than 1% since 2015.
+The level of service has vastly improved, however, with valet service available for those with disabilities, and single-sort recycling for everyone, which makes it easier for all of us to recycle.

 Details: Data reflects the cost for a regular-sized trash can and a 96-gallon blue single-sort recycling bin, which is the most common size residents use.
 Service is weekly for trash pick-up and twice a month for recycling.